Augmenta-tech/AugmentaUnity-Demo/README.md

 Augmenta for Unity
 =======================

-A Unityt Augmenta library and example created by [Théoriz](http://www.theoriz.com/en/)
+A Unity Augmenta library and example created by [Théoriz](http://www.theoriz.com/en/)

 Installation
 -------------------------------------